Who Was Marcus Aurelius?

-Marcus Aurelius was born on April 26, 121, in Italy, and was chosen by Emporer Hadrian to be his eventual successor.
+Marcus Aurelius was chosen by Emporer Hadrian to be his eventual successor.
 In 161, Aurelius took control of the Roman Empire along with his brother Verus.
 War and disease threatened Rome on all sides.
 Aurelius held his territory, but was weakened as a ruler after the death of his brother Verus.
 His son Commodus later became co-ruler in 177, only three years before Aurelius died on March 17, 180.

 Roman emperor Marcus Aurelius was born on April 26, 121, in Rome, Italy.
 Known for his philosophical interests, Aurelius was one of the most respected emperors in Roman history.
 He was born into a wealthy and politically prominent family.
 Growing up, Aurelius was a dedicated student, learning Latin and Greek.
 But his greatest intellectual interest was Stoicism, a philosophy that emphasized fate, reason and self-restraint.
 Discourses, written by a former slave and Stoic philosopher Epictetus, had a great deal of influence over Marcus Aurelius.
 His serious and hard-working nature was even noticed by Emperor Hadrian.